Videotex: United States

 A joint venture of AT&T-CBS completed a moderately successful trial of videotex use in the homes of Ridgewood, New Jersey, leveraging technology developed at Bell Labs.
 After the trial in Ridgewood AT&T and CBS parted company.
 Subsequently, CBS partnered with IBM and Sears, Roebuck, and Company to form Trintex.
 Around 1985, this entity began to offer a service called Prodigy, which used NAPLPS to send information to its users, right up until it turned into an Internet service provider in the late 1990s.
 Because of its relatively late debut, Prodigy was able to skip the intermediate step of persuading American consumers to attach proprietary boxes to their televisions; it was among the earliest proponents of computer-based videotex.

 Videotex technology was also adopted for use internally within organizations.
 Digital Equipment Corp (DEC) offered a videotex product (VTX) on the VAX system.
 Goldman Sachs, for one, adopted and developed an internal fixed income information distribution and bond sales system based on DEC VTX.
 Internal systems were overtaken by external vendors, notably Bloomberg, which offered the additional benefit of providing information from different firms and allowing interactive communication between the firms.

 One of the earliest corporations to participate in videotex in the United States was American Express.
 Its service, branded "American Express ADVANCE" included card account info, travel booking, stock prices from Shearson Lehman, and even online shopping, through its Merchandise Services division.

 Australia

 Australia's national public Videotex service, Viatel, was launched by Telecom Australia on 28 February 1985.
 It was based on the British Prestel service.
 The service was later renamed Discovery 40, in reference to its 40 column screen format, as well as to distinguish it from another Telecom service, Discovery 80.
-The Viatel system had a very rapid take up in its first year due to the efforts of GEC Manager Terry Crews and his pioneering work on home banking for the Commonwealth Bank.
+According to an article in a 1986 edition of the "Viatel Directory And Magazine", the Viatel system had a rapid take up in its first year.